codewjatin/nextjs-headstart/README.md

 To learn more about Next.js and Sass, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js 13 Documentation (beta)](https://beta.nextjs.org/docs) - learn about Next.js 13 features and API.